 Performance Consultation / Overall Needs Analysis

-• What do new CTMs need to know and do to be successful?
+• What must new CTMs know and do to succeed?

 • What are common pain points and errors for new CTMs?

-• What do new CTMs need to know and do to be successful?
+• What must new CTMs know and do to succeed?

 • What are common pain points and errors for new CTMs?